oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/9-create-measure.md

 4. Press the Show DDL button.

-The tool is able to generate all the SQL DDL needed to create the Attribute Dimension Hierarchy and Analytic View.
+The tool can generate all the SQL DDL needed to create the Attribute Dimension Hierarchy and Analytic View.
 Aren’t you happy that you don’t have to type that yourself?

 ![Show DDL](images/9-show-ddl-1.png)